In-Person, On-Farm

 🌿 Americus Hotel | Allentown, PA

-Following our on-farm immersion at Rodale Institute, our focus shifts from field to framework.
+Following our on-farm immersion at Rodale Institute, the conversation shifts from field-level insight to the systems, markets, and partnerships shaping the future of regenerative agriculture.

-On Wednesday evening, we will return to Rodale Institute for a shared farm-to-table gathering on the farm — creating space for continued exchange, relationship-building, and reflection in the living systems that anchor our work.
+On Wednesday evening, we will return to Rodale Institute for a shared farm-to-table dinner on the farm, creating space for continued conversation, relationship-building, and reflection in the living systems that ground this work.

 -